opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 3. Expect result
 ================

-* It takes about 2 minutes to create all compute resources on Open Telekom Cloud.
+* It takes about 2 minutes to create all compute resources on OTC.
 Afterwards, the OpenShift bootstrap process continues to setup the master and worker nodes.
 * After about 31 minutes, the **CheckOpenShiftStatus** job checks the OpenShift boostrap process and reports the status.

 .. figure:: /_static/images/service-catalogs/openshift_check_result.png